 Following the change of Government in 1974 proclamation No. 148/74 was enacted that declared membership of business entities mandatory and restructured the Chamber in line with the command economic policy adopted by the then administration.

-ECCSA is an apex organization of Chambers and Sectoral Associations in Ethiopia.
-It has eighteen members including nine Regional Chambers of Commerce and Sectoral Associations, two City Chambers of Commerce and Sectoral Associations, one National Chamber of Sectoral Associations and six Sectoral Associations organized at national level.
+ECCSA is an apex organization of Chambers and Sectoral Associations in Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia.
+It has eighteen members including nine Regional Chambers of Commerce and Sectoral Associations, two City Chambers of Commerce and Sectoral Associations, one National Chamber of Sectoral Associations, and six Sectoral Associations organized at the national level.